pinecone-io/pinecone-text/README.md

 pip install pinecone-text
 ```

-If you want to use SpladeEncoder, you will need to install with the `torch` extra:
+If you wish to use SpladeEncoder, you will need to install the `torch` extra:
 ```bash
 pip install pincone-text[torch]
 ```